-A trip to Manchester is prompting me to write this – I’m off to see The Animals and the Children Took to the Streets for the third time after a gap of around 5 years.
-Admittedly, I’m irrationally hyped and as I’ve got a few hours to kill (thanks to the unreliability of rail services, but that’s another essay entirely), I’m cracking out this ode to my favourite theatre companies – the ones who cause audible responses and a skip of a heartbeat when I spot their name in a season programme or a Twittersphere announcement.
-I do love them so, and so should you!
+Today I’m off to see The Animals and the Children Took to the Streets for the third time after a gap of around 5 years.
+As I’ve got a few hours to kill, I’m cracking out this ode to my favourite theatre companies – the ones who cause audible responses and a skip of a heartbeat when I spot their name in a season programme or a Twittersphere announcement.
 Here’s the who, the what and the why…

 I’ve always loved quirky theatre and I tend to be far more gripped by pitches of out-of-the-box Studio works than grand mainstream productions (though I love those too of course).
 I’m always far more drawn to a Physical Theatre piece featuring puppetry or surreal styles than I am a kitchen sink Drama.
 It can be a very hit-and-miss field.
 So just try to imagine my awe when I discovered 1927 Productions, who take everything great out of the box and leave the building with it.